Jacky Yenga is the founder of The Spirit of the Village.

 The journey is intended to leave you experiencing a positive attitude in life, and we all know that a positive attitude leads to success and happiness.
 For most of us, an ongoing state of happiness involves the experience of genuine friendship, true connection and belonging.

-To help you reach that state, we will provide you with tools and techniques inspired by African Wisdom Teachings that are designed for daily life in the modern world.
-We will also invite you to attend events that are specifically designed and intended to give you the hands-on experience of these tools, so that you journey beyond the mere concept of happiness into the actual feeling.
+To help you reach that state, we will provide you with knowledge and practices inspired by African Wisdom Teachings that are designed for daily living in the modern world.
 Our intention is that you experience the feeling of happiness on a consistent enough basis that eventually it becomes your “normal” or habitual state of being.

-In Africa, these tools and techniques are our technology for happiness!
+In Africa, this knowledge and these practices are our technology for happiness!

 At the end of the day, whether we are seeking healing or personal development, we all just want to be happy.
 We can do this together.